sousacruz/exercicio-interfaces/hero-adventures/README.md

 ## Before you begin

 In order to execute this project you will need to do.

-## Before you begin

-In order to execute this project you will need to do.
 1. Clone this repository
 2. Download a sample [card.txt](https://github.com/sousacruz/exercicios/blob/master/hero-adventures/src/main/resources/data/card.txt) file.
 3. Download a sample [input.txt](https://github.com/sousacruz/exercicios/blob/master/hero-adventures/src/main/resources/data/inputs.txt) file.